Gunman in Mohammad cartoon attack in Texas monitored for years

 Bob Kieckhafer, 54, who lives one floor above and across from their apartment, said FBI and other law enforcement in SWAT gear evacuated people in the building at 11 p.m.
 Sunday and did not let them back until 4 a.m.
 Monday.

-He described the men who lived in the apartment as "just like your next-door-neighbour type of guys."
+He described the men who lived in the apartment as "just like your next-door-neighbor type of guys."

 WANTED TO JOIN JIHAD